The second moment of the number of integral points on elliptic curves is bounded: Introduction

+\begin{remark} These previous bounds are not suitable for our applications on moments, which we obtain by averaging the bound \eqref{eq:generalboundSint} from Theorem \ref{thm:optimalgeneralbound}.
+In particular, we control the first factor in \eqref{eq:generalboundSint} (namely, $2^{\rank}$) using results on the average sizes of $d$-Selmer groups for small $d$, but the implicit constants in, e.g., \eqref{eq:hindrysilverman} are far too large for those average Selmer results to apply.
+Moreover, the second factor in \eqref{eq:generalboundSint} (namely, $O(1)^{|S|}$) is controlled on average because the size of $S$ depends only on the prime {\em squares} dividing the discriminant, whereas even if \eqref{eq:BSTTTZ} or \eqref{eq:HelfgottVenkateshBound} were generalized to other number fields $K$, both $|\Delta_{A,B}|^{0.1117\ldots+\eps}$ and the $O(1)^{\omega(\Delta_{A,B})} (\log \left| \Delta_{A,B} \right|)^2$ factor diverge on average. \end{remark}

-where $\sigma_{A,B} := \frac{\log \left| \Delta_{A,B} \right|}{\log N_{A,B}}$ is the Szpiro ratio of $E_{A,B}$ (here $N_{A,B}$ denotes the conductor of $E_{A,B}$).
-Since the ABC conjecture implies that the Szpiro ratio is at most $6 + o(1)$, the Hindry--Silverman bound \eqref{eq:hindrysilverman} implies that, conditional on ABC and uniform boundedness of ranks, the number of integral points is uniformly bounded.
-(In fact, all one needs is Lang's conjecture that $\hat{h}(P)\gg h(E_{A,B})$ for non-torsion $P\in E_{A,B}(\Q)$.)\footnote{Alternatively, Abramovich \cite{abramovich} has shown that the Lang--Vojta conjecture for varieties of log general type implies uniform boundedness of the number of $S$-integral points on a stably minimal model of an elliptic curve.}
+\begin{remark} Since the ABC conjecture implies that the Szpiro ratio is at most $6 + o(1)$, the Hindry--Silverman bound \eqref{eq:hindrysilverman} implies that, conditional on ABC and uniform boundedness of ranks for elliptic curves over $K$, the number of $S$-integral points is uniformly bounded for quasi-minimal elliptic curves over a fixed $K$.
+(In fact, all one needs is Lang's conjecture that $\widehat{h}(P)\gg h(E_{A,B})$ for non-torsion $P\in E_{A,B}(K)$.)
+Alternatively, Abramovich \cite{abramovich} has shown that the Lang--Vojta conjecture for varieties of log general type implies uniform boundedness of the number of $S$-integral points on so-called stably minimal models of elliptic curves. \end{remark}

-We use Theorem \ref{thm:the bound on the number of integral points} to prove that the second moment of the number of integral points on elliptic curves over $\Q$ is bounded.
-In particular, we consider the family $\Funiv$ of all integral Weierstrass models
+We use Theorem \ref{thm:optimalgeneralbound} to prove that the second moment of the number of $S$-integral points on elliptic curves over $K$ is bounded.
+We consider the family $\Funiv(\O_K)$ of all integral short Weierstrass models